DustinBracy/sqlmodel/docs/tutorial/delete.md

 // Previous output omitted 🙈

 // Indeed, the hero was deleted 🔥
-There's no hero named Spider-Youngster
+There's no hero named Spider-Boy

 // Cleanup after the with block
 INFO Engine ROLLBACK